|

 objects found with the specified prefix.
 The table includes links to jFindu maps, Findu maps, and APRSWorld maps.

-Finally, for those of you with mobile devices such as cell phones with
+For those of you with mobile devices such as cell phones with

 browser capabilities,